TangibleInc/docs/docs/pages/wordpress/plugin.md

 ### `package.json`

-Package configuration for NPM (Node package manager), Includes scripts to run and list of dependencies.
+Package configuration for NPM (Node package manager).
+Defines a list of dependencies, and scripts you can run with `npm run`.

+See [the Roller](/modules/roller) which bundles assets like JavaScript and CSS.
+For local development and testing, a tool called [Now](/modules/now) serves a self-contained site based on WordPress Playground.

 ### `tangible.config.js`